lipedema ozempic

 • Hormones and metabolism are interconnected but the underlying triggers remain under investigation.

-• Medication research is ongoing: GLP-1 drugs are being discussed as potential adjuncts—tools that may help some women manage associated weight or insulin issues, not as disease-modifying therapies.
+• Medication research is ongoing: GLP-1 drugs are being discussed as potential adjuncts—tools that may help women manage associated weight or insulin issues, not as disease-modifying therapies.

 • Multidisciplinary care remains the standard: compression, lymphatic support, targeted nutrition, and when appropriate, lymph-sparing liposuction.